backstage/backstage/plugins/catalog-backend-module-msgraph/api-report.md

   groups: GroupEntity[];
 }>;

+// Warning: (ae-missing-release-tag) "UserTransformer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type UserTransformer = (
   user: MicrosoftGraph.User,
   userPhoto?: string,
 ) => Promise<UserEntity | undefined>;

+// Warnings were encountered during analysis:
+//
+// src/microsoftGraph/config.d.ts:28:8 - (tsdoc-undefined-tag) The TSDoc tag "@visibility" is not defined in this configuration

 // (No @packageDocumentation comment for this package)
 ```